Jigger Statz: Minor league career

 Statz played 18 minor league seasons, all of them for the Los Angeles Angels of the top-level Pacific Coast League.
 In an era when many players had lengthy minor league careers, Statz's statistics surpassed those of his contemporaries, e.g. a grand total of 4,093 major and minor league hits, and a total number of games played which was exceeded only by Pete Rose.

 Statz had a distinguished career in the Pacific Coast League.
 He holds the PCL records for games played (2,790), hits (3,356), doubles (597), triples (136), and runs scored (1,996).
 His career PCL batting average was .315.
 The year after his playing career ended, he was a member of the first group of players elected to the Pacific Coast League Hall of Fame.

 Total hits

 Statz is one of only nine players (along with Pete Rose, Ty Cobb, Ichiro Suzuki, Hank Aaron, Minnie Miñoso, Julio Franco, Derek Jeter, and Stan Musial) known to have amassed at least 4,000 combined hits in the major leagues and minor leagues.
-(Jake Beckley and Sam Crawford may also have hit 4,000, but data for some of their minor league seasons are missing.)